Copperhead-Software/Heatmap-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Copperhead Software's heatmap API documentation!
 ===================================

-**Copperhead Heatmap** (/lu'make/) is an HTTP API for easily mapping the most popular parts of your app or website, with an easy to use app
+**Copperhead Heatmap** is an HTTP API for easily mapping the most popular parts of your app or website, with an easy to use app.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.